umbraco/Umbraco-CMS/tests/loadtests/README.md

 * Windows 10/Server OS
 * Windows Powershell 6 (because we need to collection windows performance counters, Powershell 7 doesn't support the reporting requirements)
+* Execution must run with a UI context (i.e. cannot be automated in the background - see below under Known Issues)
 * IIS configured for each CMS version
 * MSSQL configured for each version - ideally hosted on a different server
 * The Starter Kit installed for each version - and nothing else - the data sets between versions must be consistent